ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 • Improved tolerance to camera occlusion

-### Galaxy S10 5G and Note 10 5G
+### Galaxy S10 5G
-On top of the list but still somehow speculative since they are not released yet these phones will feature a hQVGA 3d depth sensor which is a [time of flight sensor](https://www.youtube.com/watch?v=OMDfQC0m4i4).
+On top of the list but still somehow speculative since it is not clear if the featured hQVGA 3d [depth/time of flight sensor](https://www.youtube.com/watch?v=OMDfQC0m4i4) will work in combination with the GearVR.
 When we get access to the depth sensing data low latency positional tracking similar to the Asus Zenfone AR could be possible.
 The ultrawide field of view of the camera as well as the depth sensor could be used for better hand/moving marker tracking.
 Compatibility with the GearVR should result in a great VR experience and the 5G feature might allow for streaming high quality data directly from the cloud allowing for experiences outperforming even desktop VR.
 Interestingly it seems that support for the Daydream platform was dropped for these phones.
 Also be aware that most of the underling software is still not even developed so don't expect these features to be available anytime soon.

 ### Asus Zenfone AR
 Supporting Daydream which delivers a good enough VR experience and in combination with its highly accurate depth camera and the Google Tango software it allows for excellent positional tracking.